-- 1. Positioning: Rehabilitation staff may be involved in prone positioning with COVID-19 patients due to their expertise in safely and optimally performing this task.- - 2.
+- 1. Positioning: Rehabilitation staff may be involved in prone positioning with COVID-19 patients due to their expertise in safely and optimally performing this task. - 2.
 Rehabilitation should progress to active movement as soon as possible. - 3.
 Provide patient specific exercise programs and handouts.
 Provide the COVID-19 Patient and Caregiver Guide. - 4.
 Partner with nursing for patient active participation in care and exercise. - 5.
 Interactions with COVID-19 patients will be limited to a contained environment where airborne precautions can be maintained. - 6.
-Therapy staff must have advanced understanding of medical implications of COVID-19 - 7.
+Therapy staff must have advanced understanding of medical implications of COVID-19. - 7.
 Emphasize treatment of non-COVID-19 patients for quick discharge to decrease risk of exposure. - 8.
 Attend to the well-being of the whole patient by promoting orientation and communication with patient during therapy sessions.
+Support patient's use of technology for communication with care providers and family members.